Starring; Bruce Davison, Shane Van Dyke, Marie Westbrook, D.C Douglas

 fated voyage, a modern luxury liner named the Titanic II sets sail on the same historic course.
 Hailed as the most sophisticated sailing vessel ever built ( like we haven't heard that before) and this time with more than enough life boats for every passenger, its designer and corporate playboy Hayden Welsh (Shane Van Dyke) is convinced of the ship's invulnerability.

-Meanwhile, coast guard captain James Maine (Bruce Davison) learns of a tsunami carrying a huge iceberg is on a collision course with the Titanic II.
-Maine races by helicopter to reach the liner in time to warn them of the impending disaster and rescue his daughter Amy (Marie Westbrook), one of the ship’s paramedics before the ship is hit.
+Meanwhile, coast guard captain James Maine (Bruce Davison) learns of a tsunami carrying a huge iceberg on a collision course with the Titanic II.
+Maine races by helicopter to hopefully reach the liner in time to warn them of the impending disaster and rescue his daughter Amy (Marie Westbrook), one of the ship’s paramedics before the ship is hit.
 With the possibility of an even bigger wave carrying bigger chunks of ice threatening to clear everything in its path, the pressure is on to reach the Titanic II before it suffers the fate of its predecessor.